 Again the actual number of users that qualify for early traction is a little vague here.

-So while both Sean and Steve agree on achieving product/market fit before growth, on the surface it seems that Sean places an upfront emphasis on gratifying a reasonable percentage of users before crafting a value proposition.
-Although my interpretation is that he is open to crafting and testing several preliminary value propositions, conversion and signup flows even before product/market fit (something he groups under Understanding and Iteration).
+So while both Sean and Steve agree on achieving product/market fit before growth, on the surface, it seems that Sean places an upfront emphasis on gratifying a reasonable percentage of users before crafting a value proposition.
+Although I think he is open to crafting and testing several preliminary value propositions, conversion and signup flow even before product/market fit (something he groups under Understanding and Iteration).
 How else can you acquire enough users to make the 40% test meaningful?

 On user acquisition, Sean recommends starting with free channels before moving to paid channels.